serine000/MLCookbookNotebooks/Chapter_1/README.md

 - The theory behind Linear regression
 - Building a simple linear regression model
 - Measuring the accuracy of our linear regression model
+- Saving model to achieve model persistency with pickle